Bloodied store manager describes life in the age of COVID-19

 She was about to tell her to leave, Clarke said, when she was hit.

-By the time she got up, blood gushing from a gash above one of her eyes, the woman had left.
+By the time she cleared her head, blood gushing from a gash above one of her eyes, the woman had left.
 Clarke followed her outside and got a fairly good photo of her, her face partially obscured by a mask.
 But the woman had used the baby blanket to cover the car’s license plate before she drove away.

 An ambulance took Clarke to an urgent care center to have the gash above her eye patched.